ashvinoli/ashvinoli/README.md

 - **Machine Learning** in engineering
 - **Fracture Mechanics**

-I’m passionate about **coding** and exploring the **intersection of AI and engineering**.
+I’m passionate about **coding** and exploring the **intersection of AI and computational mechanics**.
 I’m always open to new ideas and collaborations.

 ## Let's Collaborate!